nus-cs2103-AY2324S2/ip/docs/README.md

    - `add event Vacation /from 2024-07-01 /to 2024-07-14`

 ## Getting Started <br>
-To get started with Jayne Android, simply download the app from the Google Play Store.
+To get started with Jayne Android, simply download the `jayne.jar` in `build/libs`.
 Once installed, open the app, and you'll be greeted with a simple interface where you can begin adding and managing your tasks immediately.